Trilarion/opensourcegames/entries/ghostly.md

 - Code language: C++
 - Code license: GPL-3.0
 - Code dependency: Qt
-- Developer: martin, Jo Emil Holen
+- Developer: Jo Emil Holen, martin

 Multiplayer Pac-Man where you control the ghosts.
 Designed as a programming game, but has human controls.
 Considered finished, but bugs will be fixed etc.